-ACT/Life Access, coming soon . . .
+ACT/Life Access, NOW AVAILABLE . . .
 Email email@example.com to partner with us

-ACT School is an education program offered through NMTSA, a nonprofit 501(c)3 organization.
+ACT/Life Access is an independence support program offered through NMTSA, a nonprofit 501(c)3 organization.
 For over 35 years, NMTSA has been committed to the use of best practice approaches and to the continuous review of research related to neurologic impairments (autism in particular), education, and communication.

 NMTSA staff members maintain communication with a variety of individuals involved in autism research, and follow the most current information on brain-research related to autism and other movement regulation disorders.
 NMTSA and ACT staff then utilize the standard, evidence-based practice model of integrating clinical findings and patient report/values with the most current empirical research evidence available.

-ACT (Assuming Competence Today) is committed to helping individuals receive an appropriate education and achieve rich and meaningful relationships with confidence and independence.
-To this end, ACT School strives to
+ACT/ Life Access is committed to helping individuals access appropriate educational, work, and social settings, and to achieve rich and meaningful relationships with confidence and independence.
+To this end, ACT strives to

-Teach students how to accept and provide sensory support necessary for them to have functional movement in their everyday lives
+Teach individuals how to accept and provide sensory support necessary for them to effectively and meaningfully function in their everyday lives.

-Teach families of students with autism how to help promote independence through appropriate individual communication and sensory support at home and in the community
+Teach families and support teams how to help promote independence through appropriate individual communication and sensory support at home and in the community.